vkleen/pure/readme.md

 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host are colored depending on UID and presence of the SSH session.
-- Shows the current path in the title and the [current folder & command](screenshot-title-cmd.png) when a process is running.
+- Shows the current path in the title and the current command when a process is running.
 - Makes an excellent starting point for your own custom prompt.